 Starting from the Duddon Valley the walk heads towards the Coniston Fells via Seathwaite Tarn.
-From here climb the steep slopes to Dow Crag and enjoy the wonderful views.
+From here climb the steep slopes to Dow Crag and enjoy the wonderful views along its grassy ridge.

-This is one of my favourite walks in England.
-Dow Crag is an exciting fell with a long and unusual ridge, perched to the south over the little gem that is Blind Tarn and initially over steep cliffs (popular climbing terrain).
-The views across to the main Coniston ridge and further afield to the high mountains of the Scafell range are splendid from here.
-Further on when the path drops down to Seathwaite Tarn the views to the Duddon Valley and the Irish Sea open up.
-The Duddon Valley is rarely visited, a gem that epitomises the best of the Lakes and I would urge all to go; maybe there is a lack of accommodation but this is a walkers valley and does host a large campsite near Seathwaite village.
+This is one of my favourite walks in the Lake District.
+Dow Crag is an exciting fell with a long and unusual ridge.
+Towards the south is the little gem that is Blind Tarn and to the east are the steep and popular cliffs (popular climbing terrain).
+The views north provide an unusual perspective of the main Coniston ridge.
+Further on when the path drops off the ridge the views to the Duddon Valley and the Irish Sea open up.
+The Duddon Valley is rarely visited, a gem that encapsulates the best of the Lake District.
+There is is a lack of accommodation but maybe that is much of the appeal.
+This is a valley for walkers.

 A few years back I tramped the Coniston Hills in a 3 day expedition.
 I was desperately trying to convince the Mountain Leader assessment team I knew what I was doing.
-We camped at the outlet of Seathwaite Tarn that day but more recently I returned to re-discover my assessed legs and the rock face we had used for practice.
-The Duddon Valley really is not that far away with any trip over Rhinos pass ensuring a wonderful day’s walking.
+We camped at the outlet of Seathwaite Tarn so this quiet place has ‘fond’ memories.
+More recently I returned to re-discover the route we took and rock face we used for belaying.
+I enjoyed my return so much more!

 Dow Crag via Seathwaite Tarn is one of my favourite 25 walks in the Lake District.